 Bahia Honda State Park

-This 500-acre park, located on Bahia Honda Key in the Lower Keys, is a top family getaway with award-winning beaches, soft sand, warm shallow water and excellent snorkeling.
+This 500-acre park, located on Bahia Honda Key in the Lower Keys, is a top family getaway with soft sand beaches, warm shallow water and excellent snorkeling.

 Railroad magnate Henry Flagler’s famed railroad helped to transform Bahia Honda Key into a subtropical destination appealing to all ages.
 Construction of Flagler’s Key West extension of the Florida East Coast Railway was completed in 1912.